 Where the incisions were made around the midsection, you will have dressing applied.
 Along with the bandages, you will be wearing a compression garment to reduce swelling.
-Finally, you will likely have one or two plastic drains coming directly out of or just below the incision wounds to prevent fluid buildup, these drains will be removed before you go home.
+Finally, you will likely have one or two plastic drains coming directly out of or just below the incision wounds to prevent fluid buildup.
+These drains will be removed before you go home.

 Any other apparatus used at the hospital is entirely used for your comfort.
-You will have a catheter to help you urinate and at least one drip in place to give you intravenous fluids, pain control medication and antibiotics
+You will have a catheter to help you urinate and at least one drip in place to give you intravenous fluids, pain control medication and antibiotics.

-During the first two weeks of your recovery, you will spend most of your resting around the house, it is important to delegate as much of the household duties as possible so that you can rest and allow your wounds to heal.
+During the first two weeks of your recovery, where you will spend most of your time resting around the house, it is important to delegate as much of the household duties as possible so that you can rest and allow your wounds to heal.

 Pain should be mostly dissipated within four-week stage while sitting or lying down in the affected areas.
 However, pain or discomfort may pop up from time to time while sitting straight, getting out of bed and driving.

 Although the pain has subsided significantly at this stage, it is still recommended to undertake daily household activities with caution as your body is still healing.
-You will be able to begin driving again during this stage, common sense should be used.
-If you feel like you are safe to get behind a wheel based on how your body is feeling and how mobile you are, then by all means you can drive.

-If your job involves office work or light duties, you will be able to return to work during this stage of your recovery, for more intensive workloads you may need to wait a little longer.
+If your job involves office work or light duties, you will be able to return to work during this stage of your recovery, for more intensive workloads you will need to wait a little longer.

 At the six-week stage of the recovery process, the initial symptoms of pain, swelling and bruising should have subsided while resting and standing up and doing daily tasks.

-Ultimately common sense will tell you what’s right and wrong at this stage
+Ultimately common sense will tell you what’s right and wrong at this stage.

-As a guideline, you should be able to go on longer car drives comfortably by the six to eight-week mark after surgery
+As a guideline, you should be able to go on longer car drives comfortably by the six to eight-week mark after surgery.

 You should avoid any sexual activity for the first two weeks.
 Anything that gets your heart rate and blood pressure up is not ideal and any potential pressure etc on your abdominal wall and pubic area will potentially compromise your wound healing.